 Heika arrangements consist of three main elements--the primary, secondary, and ornamental stems; their lengths, positions, and angles differ depending on the type of heika style used.
-In the slanting style, one of the most popular heika arrangements, the length of the primary stem is one and a half times the height of the vase, and the secondary and ornamental stems are around half the length of the primary branch.

-The primary stem is tilted forward around 70 degrees and scattered across a 45-degree area to the front and left.
+The primary stem (subject) is tilted forward around 70 degrees and scattered across a 45-degree area to the front and left.
 The secondary stem is placed behind and to the left of the primary one to give depth.
-The ornamental stem is arranged so that it slants forward at a 60-degree angle across a 30-degree area to the right of the primary and secondary elements.
+The ornamental stem (object) is arranged so that it slants forward at a 60-degree angle across a 30-degree area to the right of the primary and secondary elements.